Grist-Data-Desk/STLoR/METHODOLOGY.md

 Our initial spatial analysis to identify state trust land parcels overlapping with reservation land included parcels that may only partially overlap or exist on reservation edges.
 This extensive approach provided important context for understanding the issue's landscape, both literally and figuratively, ensuring a comprehensive dataset capturing all areas of overlap.

 However, our story's ultimate focus was on how state trust lands interfere with tribal jurisdiction.
 Therefore, we decided to concentrate on state trust lands explicitly overlapping with reservation land.
+Note that this step does not elimate potential slivering, in which minimal overlap between polygons results in the inclusion of potentially inappropriate geospatial artifacts of extremely narrow width.
+Such sliver polygons are addressed with a thresholding procedure in the next step.

 #### Methodology

 To achieve this focused dataset, we employed the following process:

-1. **Clipping**: We used QGIS's geoprocessing function to clip the state trust lands layer to the exact outlines of the borders in the Bureau of Indian Affairs (BIA) reservations and tribal statistical area layers.
+1. **Clipping**: We used QGIS's Clip tool to clip the state trust lands layer to the exact outlines of the borders in the Bureau of Indian Affairs (BIA) reservations and tribal statistical area layers.

-2. **Projection**: For accuracy, we conducted this analysis in the Conus Albers projection (EPSG: 5070).
+2. **Projection**: For accuracy, we conducted this analysis in the NAD83 Conus Albers projection (EPSG: 5070).
 Both the state trust lands layer and the BIA layers were projected into this coordinate system.

 #### Data Output